 What is the Freundeskreis?

-Music enthusiasts of all ages come together in the Freundeskreis Heidelberger Frühling.
+The Heidelberger Frühling Freundeskreis brings together music enthusiasts of all ages.
 With their commitment, they promote outstanding concerts and provide young artists with musical freedom.
-As personal ambassadors, the members play an essential role in shaping the family atmosphere of the Heidelberger Frühling concerts.
+As personal ambassadors, the members play a key role in shaping the family atmosphere of the Heidelberger Frühling concerts.

 Over the past few years, civic engagement has given rise to a diverse and enthusiastic network of now almost 1,200 members that is firmly anchored in the city of Heidelberg and the Rhine-Neckar metropolitan region.
-It is the members of the Freundeskreis who, through their personal and cultural involvement, give the Heidelberger Frühling – in addition to its artistic profile – an unmistakable face.
+It is the members of the Circle of Friends who, through their personal and cultural commitment, give the Heidelberger Frühling - in addition to its artistic profile - an unmistakable face.
 In addition to their financial commitment, their strong ties are expressed above all through their non-material support of a vibrant musical culture.

 Origins

-The nucleus of the Circle of Friends was a group of music-loving festival-goers who had formed since the music festival was founded in 1997.
+The nucleus of the Freundeskreis was a group of music-loving festival-goers who had formed since the Musikfestival was founded in 1997.
 During a dinner in 2001 at the home of Prof. Dr. Dr. Konrad and Ursula Beyreuther, the idea was born to organize it formally.
-A few days later, on October 16, 2001, the founding meeting of the Freundeskreis took place with about 20 members in Villa Bosch, made available by SAP founder and patron Dr. h. c.
+A few days later, on October 16, 2001, the founding meeting of the Freundeskreis took place with around 20 members in the Villa Bosch provided by SAP founder and patron Dr. h. c.
 Klaus Tschira.
-The goal was to be able to support the music festival through broad civic engagement.
+The aim was to be able to support the Musikfestival through broad civic involvement.

 Dates & Activities

 In addition to concert visits and intensive encounters during the festival weeks, the members come together on a variety of occasions: In addition to concert introductions, discussions with artists and joint rehearsal visits, the friends can attend musicological lectures and music trips and take part in exclusive events such as the big summer festival or the Advent Singing.
-Every year in January, the Freundeskreis attends the Schubert Week curated by Thomas Hampson at the Pierre Boulez Saal in Berlin, supporting the young scholarship holders of the Heidelberger Frühling Liedakademie who perform there.
+Every year in January, the Freundeskreis visits the Schubert Week curated by Thomas Hampson at the Pierre Boulez Saal in Berlin and supports the young scholarship holders of the Heidelberger Frühling Liedakademie who perform there.

 To the current events